kreita-pro/KRT-MN-Install/README.md

 When block count = current block leave the script running and Goto your wallet and start the relevant MN.

 * (If you notice you get stuck on a block, reboot the vps,
-* log back in and run 'hightemperatured getblockcount' until syncd then send start from local wallet)
+* log back in and run 'krtd getblockcount' until syncd then send start from local wallet)

 The script will automatically exit when the start trigger hits the vps..